pujiangxian88888888/t7-r6e-hud/README.md

 * Due to the author's limited 2D art skills, the icons used for actionslot2, 3, 4 (shield, altweapon, tripmine) may not be particularly well-suited.

 * There may be some obsolete images in the repo.

+* There are some obsolete widgets, Like "MortarStrike" and "GrenadeLauncher".
+These widgets were originally intended for my own level.
+You can simply ignore them or make any changes according to your needs.

 ## CREDITS